-Community Pharmacy Surrey & Sussex (CPSS) is the unified local voice for community pharmacy for Surrey, East Sussex and West Sussex Local Pharmaceutical Committees (LPCs).
+Community Pharmacy Surrey & Sussex is the unified local voice for community pharmacy for Surrey, East Sussex and West Sussex local pharmaceutical committees.

-All three LPCs represent, support, develop and promote NHS Community Pharmacy in Surrey and Sussex in the interest of pharmacy contractors and their teams.
-They now work more closely together with an “overarching” management structure evolving for the three county-based LPCs known as Community Pharmacy Surrey & Sussex (CPSS).
+All three local pharmaceutical committees (LPCs) represent, support, develop and promote NHS Community Pharmacy in Surrey and Sussex in the interest of pharmacy contractors and their teams.
+They work together under an “overarching” management structure known as Community Pharmacy Surrey & Sussex (CPSS).

-The CPSS area also mirrors the Surrey and Sussex area covered by NHS England.
+The CPSS area is the same as the Surrey and Sussex area covered by NHS England.